Kevin-Bronsdijk/LogicApps-Monitoring/README.md

 2. Azure Web App with **Always On** enabled - [details](https://azure.microsoft.com/en-us/documentation/articles/web-sites-configure/)
 3. Azure Application Insights Environment

-###### Admins

-For Admins, I’m expecting that they just want to deploy the solution without the need of having Visual Studio or MSBuild.
-Therefore, a prebuild version of the solution can be found within the [releases](releases/) folder of the project.
+A prebuild version of the solution can be found within the [releases](releases/) folder of the project.
+After downloading the release package, make sure to perform the following:

 1. Update the ApplicationInsights.config and App.config files within the .zip package with your information.
 2. Create a continuously running Web Job using the portal as in [this article](https://azure.microsoft.com/en-us/documentation/articles/web-sites-create-web-jobs/) or use Powershell.
 3. Add the same <connectionStrings> configuration within your Azure Web App or you won’t be able to use the WebJob dashboard within the Azure Management Portal.
 4. Within the Azure Applications Insight environment, create dashboards and alerts based on the custom metric called **Workflow-Failed** as desired.

-###### Developers

-Make sure you meet the same requirements as cover in the Admins section, using custom build and deployment options instead.

-The root directory contains a build script which in addition creates a .zip deployment package as well.
-I’ve removed all references to the Azure deployment/publish options available within Visual Studio, because I was having issues with the output of the packages.
-Will include Nuget Package **Microsoft WebJobs Publish** within the near future.

 ## For Developers

 Given that this solution will only be used until the Azure Logic apps team decides to implement logging natively within the product, I’ve decided to keep the solution simple.
-The solution can be extended if desired by creating a custom implementation of the IFetcher interface.
-If you prefer a different logging platform, feel free to implement a custom version of the ITracker interface.
+The solution can be extended if desired by creating a custom implementation of the `IFetcher` interface.
+If you prefer a different logging platform, feel free to implement a custom version of the `ITracker` interface.
-In addition, I’m open to suggestions and changes.

-Things I would like to implement in the near future:

-* Including a summary run every x minutes within the WebJob log.
-* Deployment scripts

 ## Important to know

-1. Not required to alter any Logic App workflows.
+1. Not required to alter any existing Logic App workflows.
-2. Only errors for workflow runs with a failure date greater that the start date if the WeJob will be reported.
-3. The Webjob only keeps track of custom events and not summiting diagnostic information.
-4. Having multiple Webjob instances active will result in duplicate event registrations.
+2. Having multiple Webjob instances active will result in duplicate event registrations.
-5. Logging is not real-time
+3. Logging is not real-time